narenkarthikx/edGo-ai-learning-tutor/docs/SETUP_GUIDE.md

 ### 5.2 Open in Browser
 - Go to `http://localhost:3000`
-- You should see the AI Learn Buddy homepage
+- You should see the AI Edvion homepage
 - Click "Get Started" to register

 ### 5.3 Test User Creation